AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 ## NPCs and Monsters

-A starting point for any NPC is 3 Grit, a d6 weapon, d4 STR, d6 DEX, and d6 WIL.
+A starting point for any NPC is 4 Grit, a d6 weapon, d6 STR, d6 DEX, and d6 WIL.

 Attributes: d4 is weak, d6 is average, d8 is noteworthy, d10 is strong and d12 is legendary.
 Adjust attributes only for significant exceptions to the average.

+Set Grit equal to the total steps in DEX and WIL.
+Subtract 2 if the creature is meek or untrained in combat, add 2 if they're alert or skilled in combat.

 High STR in particular should be used sparingly, each step up is a significant increase in durability.
 Overuse of high STR, Grit, and Armor can cause combat to drag.